- Oops!Something went wrong.Please try again later.

 How Quickly Is Objective Increasing Earnings Per Share?

 As one of my mentors once told me, share price follows earnings per share (EPS).
-That makes EPS growth an attractive quality for any company.
-As a tree reaches steadily for the sky, Objective's EPS has grown 19% each year, compound, over three years.
-If the company can sustain that sort of growth, we'd expect shareholders to come away winners.
+That means EPS growth is considered a real positive by most successful long-term investors.
+As a tree reaches steadily for the sky, Objective's EPS has grown 17% each year, compound, over three years.
+This has no doubt fuelled the optimism that sees the stock trading on a high multiple of earnings.

 Are Objective Insiders Aligned With All Shareholders?